Unboxed-Software/solana-course/content/intro-to-anchor.md

 ### 4. Implement `Counter`

-Next, use the `#[account]` attribute to define a new `Counter` account type which automatically implement the traits required for serialization and deserialization.
+Next, use the `#[account]` attribute to define a new `Counter` account type which automatically implements the traits required for serialization and deserialization.
 The `Counter` struct defines one `count` field of type `u64`.
-This means that we can expect any new accounts initializes as a `Counter` type to have a matching data structure.
+This means that we can expect any new accounts initialized as a `Counter` type to have a matching data structure.
 The `#[account]` attribute also automatically sets the discriminator for a new account and sets the owner of the account as the `programId` from the `declare_id!` macro.

 ```rust
 #[account]